CruGlobal/godtools-swift/README.md

 ##### Domain Models
 - These will model app specific data or business specific data.
 This is typically data users will visually see and interact with.

+#### Data-DomainInterface
+- Classes that implement the domain interfaces to achieve dependency inversion.
+These classes operate on the raw data layer classes and these classes contain all the business formatting, logic, and rules.

 #### Data Layer